Introduction

 extern "C" Variant test_failing_static_storage(Variant key, Variant val) {

-// This won't work twice: it's being created after initialization
+// This won't work twice: it's being created only once

 static Dictionary fd = Dictionary::Create();